Neugierdsnase/python-inquirer-executor/README.md

 #### Adding

 There are two ways to add functions to InquirerExecutor instances after they have been created.
-The first one is the `+``operater, that will append the added function to the end of the choices associated with the question.
+The first one is the `+` operator, that will append the added function to the end of the choices associated with the question.

 The second one is the `insert(index, value)` method, that will insert a `value` (which in this case has to be a function type) at `index`.
 Use it like you are used to from the `list` type.